YassineFadhlaoui/Real-Time-Video-Streaming/README.md

 the second part consist in configuring ceilometer, monitoring instances, creating graphs using sophisticated algorithms

 ## How it works
-* NodeJs launchs a child process (ffmpeg) to get the data from rtsp source
+* NodeJs launchs a child process (ffmpeg) to get the data from the rtsp source
-* ffmpeg gets the data from the RTSP source, it decodes and generates images with jpeg format.
+* ffmpeg receives the data from the RTSP source, decodes it and generates images.
-* Then these images images are sent to client browser through SocketIO
+* Then these images are sent to client browser through SocketIO

 # Getting Started